robhaslinger/EALI5-redux/README.md

 If you just want to run this as quick as possible and play with it, you can use the [notebooks/qa_quick_start.ipynb](notebooks/qa_quick_start.ipynb) jupyter notebook.
 This notebook imports code in [src/qa_utils.py](src/qa_utils.py) in order create the embeddings and also answer questions.
-Embedding wikipedia with the RETRIEBERT model took me about 14 hours using a Nvidea 2070 GPU.
+Embedding wikipedia with the RetriBERT model took me about 14 hours using a Nvidea 2070 GPU.
 I don't provide the embeddings in this repo because they take over 8GB of memory.